UK policeman suspended after video shows him kneeling on neck of detained Black man | Law-Order

 UK policeman suspended after video shows him kneeling on neck of detained Black man

-London's police force suspended an officer on Friday after video footage emerged of him appearing to kneel on the head and neck of a Black man they had detained who cried out, "Get off my neck!"
+London's police force suspended an officer on Friday after video footage emerged of him appearing to kneel on the head and neck of a Black man who was subsequently charged with carrying a knife.

 ALSO READ